 Lokelma is not approved to treat acute hyperkalemia.
 Acute hyperkalemia refers to a sudden and life threatening episode of hyperkalemia.

-Life threatening symptoms and warning signs include chest pain, heart palpitations or an irregular heartbeat, trouble breathing, vomiting, or paralysis.
+Life threatening symptoms and warning signs include chest pain, heart palpitations or an irregular heartbeat, difficulty breathing, vomiting, or paralysis.
 Call 911 or your local emergency number or go to the nearest emergency room if you have these symptoms.
 You’ll need drugs that act faster than Lokelma to treat life threatening hyperkalemia.

 To learn more, see the “Common questions about Lokelma” section.